Wednesday, 10 February 2016

 ─ "You are impossible.
 But you will regret it."- said the woman as she walked away shocked.

-But after Emily Harris, came up to the Outskirt of the Torn Hand several followers of the church in the country.
-Perhaps they had heard the aforementioned say that they needed certain spiritual advice.
-Some devout women such as Peggy, Rita or Violet went there to evangelize some lost sheep that they thought needed evangelism.
-The seven heard them with attention, but just more confident of what they believed before.
+But after Emily Harris, several followers of the country church came to the Outskirt of the Torn Hand.
+Perhaps they had heard the aforementioned say that they needed some spiritual advice.
+Some devout women such as Peggy, Rita or Violet went there to evangelize some lost sheep that they thought needed evangelization.
+The seven heard them with attention, but more confident of what they believed before.
 One day Miguel spoke to Violet.

-─ "It is not necessary that you evangelize."
+─ "It is not necessary to be evangelized."

-─ "Go and preach my word around the world," said the Lord.
+─ "Go and preach my word around the world," saith the Lord.
 "A Gospel is good news and as such we want to spread this news to the world."

 ─ "Yes, without a doubt it is good news for you.
 But not for me.
 If I have a few ideas, I will not try to impose them, often forcibly, because I know that I have news that has given me happiness."

 Perhaps the rumor was spreading that they were an impossible to gnaw bone.
-And one day came Mr. Elmet Ferrison, a widower, and Miss Arabella Randall, laconic except when she wanted to talk about an idea that, for her, was fundamental.
-They were talking to everyone and even got a couple of tents to spend the night with them, or some more.
-They talked about everything, placing catechesis among their words.
+And one day there came Mr. Elmet Ferrison, a widower, and Miss Arabella Randall, laconic except when she wanted to talk about an idea that, for her, was fundamental.
+They talked to everyone and even got a couple of tents to spend the night with them, or some more.
+They talked about everything, placing catechism among their words.
 To one of Arabella’s comments, John replied.

 ─ "You have been 2000 years concerned about the body and not about the soul."